 The Dickens Centre closed in 2004 and since then the house has opened for special events.
 In 2012 Medway Council secured funding from the Heritage Lottery Fund to restore the house to its former glory, as part of a £2 million conservation project.

-The work being carried out includes essential repairs; the installation of new heating and lighting; and greatly improved access for visitors - a new lift at the back of the building and the reinstatement of a staircase, removed more than a century ago.
-The project will preserve the building’s outstanding historical features while transforming it into a first class visitor attraction and multi-functional community space for future generations to enjoy.
+The restoration work included essential repairs; the installation of new heating and lighting; and greatly improved access for visitors - a new lift at the back of the building and the reinstatement of a staircase, removed more than a century ago.
+The project preserved the building’s outstanding historical features while transforming it into a first class visitor attraction and multi-functional community space for future generations to enjoy.
 Read more about the restoration project.

 A brief history of Eastgate House

 1590s Construction of Eastgate House began, it was built for Sir Peter Buck, Clerk of the Cheque at Chatham's Royal Tudor Dockyard.

 1687 The Parker Family lived in the house.

 1750s The Bartholomew Family lived in the house.

 1761 Annabel Darwin took over the ownership of the house and possibly let it to tenants.

 1791 The house was occupied by James Reed and his wife - who later opened its doors as a girls' boarding school.